arangodb/docs-hugo/site/content/3.12/aql/how-to-invoke-aql/with-the-web-interface.md

 menuTitle: with the Web Interface
 weight: 10
 description: >-
-  In the ArangoDB Web Interface the AQL Editor tab allows to execute ad-hoc AQLqueries
+  You can run ad-hoc AQL queries using the query editor in the web interface
 archetype: default
 ---
-In the ArangoDB Web Interface the AQL Editor tab allows to execute ad-hoc AQL queries.

-Type in a query in the main box and execute it by pressing the *Execute* button.
+In the **QUERIES** section of the web interface, type in a query in the main box and execute it by clicking the **Execute** button.
+The query result is displayed below the editor.

-The query result will be shown in another tab.
-The editor provides a few example queries that can be used as templates.
+The editor provides a few example queries that you can use as templates.

-It also provides a feature to explain a query and inspect its execution plan (with the *Explain* button).
+It also provides a feature to explain a query and inspect its execution plan by clicking the **Explain** button.

 Bind parameters can be defined in the right-hand side pane.
 The format is the same as used for bind parameters in the HTTP REST API and in (JavaScript)